KINFOO/niko_niko/README.md

 DATABASES = {
     'default': {
         'ENGINE': 'django.db.backends.sqlite3',
-        'NAME': '/path/to/niko_niko/data/db.sq3',          # Path as we are using sqlite3.
+        'NAME': '/path/to/niko_niko/data/db.sq3', # Path, as we are using sqlite3.
     }
 }
 # Ensure admin is defined